 Comparing online share dealing platforms side by side is no small task.
-For our 2022 review of U.K. brokers, nearly 600 data points were collected over a 10-week period and used to score each broker.
-Let’s compare Capital.com and Hargreaves Lansdown.
+For our 2024 review of U.K. brokers, more than 900 data points were collected over a 10-week period and used to score each broker.
+Let’s compare Hargreaves Lansdown and Capital.com.

-For our 2022 Review, we assessed the best trading platforms in the UK for online share dealing.
-Let's compare Capital.com vs Hargreaves Lansdown.
+For our 2024 Review, we assessed the best trading platforms in the UK for online share dealing.
+Let's compare Hargreaves Lansdown vs Capital.com.